What does FR stand for?

 NO. They all have their proper place in the safety market, though one may be preferred over another depending on the application and the garment specifications.

 It is always best to allow a professional industrial laundry service provider to care for these garments.
 Chlorine bleach and hydrogen peroxides found in some detergents can degrade the FR properties.
 Additionally, our industrial laundering methods ensure that we remove ALL potentially flammable materials and soils that may build-up on the surface of these safety garments.
-NOTE: with “inherently” Flame Resistant fabrics (like Tecasafe Plus & CXP Nomex®), there is less reason for home laundering concerns.
+NOTE: with “inherently” Flame Resistant fabrics (like Tecasafe Plus and CXP Nomex®), there is less reason for home laundering concerns.

 No… UniFirst offers other options for SPECIFIC industries.
 One example of this is for the molten aluminum metal industry.
 There are specific fabrics that resist or shed molten aluminum called Vinex® and Oasis.
 These fabrics are made specifically to protect against molten aluminum.
 Vinex® is made by Westex while Oasis is made by Tencate.